utdata/rwdir/03-intro.Rmd

 This will open a new file with some boilerplate R Markdown code.

 - At the top between the `---` marks, is the **metadata**.
 This is written using YAML, and what is inside are commands for the R Notebook.
 Don't sweat the YAML syntax too much right now, as we won't be editing it often.
 - Next, you'll see a couple of paragraphs of text that describes how to use an R Notebooks.
-It is written in R Markdown, and has some inline links and bolding commands, which you will learn,
+It is written in R Markdown, and has some inline links and bold commands, which you will learn,
 - Then you will see an R code chunk that looks like the figure below.

 ![R code chunk](images/intro-rcodechunk.png){width=600px}

 Let's take a closer look at this:

-- The three backticks characters ( found at the top left on your keyboard) followed by the `{r}` indicate that this is a chunk of R code.
-The last three backticks say the code chunk is over.
+- The three back tick characters ( found at the top left on your keyboard) followed by the `{r}` indicate that this is a chunk of R code.
+The last three back ticks say the code chunk is over.
 - The `{r}` bit can have some parameters added to it.
 We'll get into that later.
 - The line `plot(cars)` is R programming code.
 We'll see what those commands do in a bit.
 - The green right-arrow to the far right is a play button to run the code that is inside the chunk.